On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Methodology

 \section{Methodology}

-\paragraph{Models} We employ Vision Transformers (ViTs)~\citep{dosovitskiyImageWorth16x162021} from the PyTorch Image Models library~\citep{rw2019timm}, using ViT-Base and ViT-Tiny to represent high- and low-capability pretrained backbones, respectively.
-All models are pretrained on ImageNet-21k \citep{ridnikImageNet21KPretrainingMasses2021} with the ``AugReg'' setup that includes multiple data augmentation methods as well as regularization methods \citep{steinerHowtrainyour2022}.
+\paragraph{Models} For image tasks, we employ Vision Transformers (ViTs)~\citep{dosovitskiyImageWorth16x162021} from the PyTorch Image Models library~\citep{rw2019timm}, using ViT-Base and ViT-Tiny to represent high- and low-capability pretrained backbones, respectively.
+All image models for fine-tuning tasks are pretrained on ImageNet-21k \citep{ridnikImageNet21KPretrainingMasses2021} with the ``AugReg'' setup that includes multiple data augmentation methods as well as regularization methods \citep{steinerHowtrainyour2022}.
 Depending on the classifier head size, ViT-Base has approximately 85M parameters, and ViT-Tiny has around 5M.
+For text classification, we use the DistilBERT~\cite{sanhDistilBERTDistilledVersion2019} model which has roughly 66M parameters.
+Moreover, the experiments for training from scratch employs WideResNet-16-4 \citep{zagoruykoWideResidualNetworks2016}, which contains about 2.8M parameters.

-\paragraph{Fine-tuning} We follow the experimental setup of \citet{tobabenEfficacyDifferentiallyPrivate2023} for differentially private fine-tuning.
+\paragraph{Fine-tuning \& from-scratch training} For image tasks, we follow the experimental setup of \citet{tobabenEfficacyDifferentiallyPrivate2023} for differentially private fine-tuning.
 Specifically, we use the feature-wise linear modulation (FiLM) parameterization~\citep{perezFiLMVisualReasoning2018} by freezing all the other parameters and train only the scale and bias of the normalization layers in addition to the classification head.
 This results in approximately 0.5--1.5\% of trainable parameters, depending on the size of the backbone and the classification head.
 Following the DP-FiLM methodology, we initialize the classification head weights to zero.
+Furthermore, we also experiment training with low-rank adaptation (LoRA)~\citep{huLoRALowRankAdaptation2021} under DP with image models (see \cref{appsec:image-classification-with-lora}), and lastly with with full fine-tune (see \cref{appssec:full-fine-tune}).
+For natural language tasks, we follow the standard practice of fine-tuning them using LoRA.
+For training from scratch, we use the WideResNet-16-4~\citep{zagoruykoWideResidualNetworks2016}, also used in from scratch experiments by \citet{deUnlockingHighAccuracyDifferentially2022}, a CNN with approximately 2.7M parameters, on the CIFAR-10 dataset.

 \paragraph{Hyperparameter grids} We perform a structured grid search over all three hyperparameters: learning rate, batch size, and clipping bound (see \cref{tab:hp_grid}).
-For a given target $\varepsilon$, we compute the required noise level using the PRV accountant~\citep{gopiNumericalCompositionDifferential2021} as implemented in the Opacus library~\citep{opacus}, which we use for enforcing differential privacy.

 Batch sizes range exponentially from 256 up to full-batch (i.e., the full training); the range of clipping bounds depend on the dataset; and similarly learning rates are chosen geometrically from dataset-specific ranges.
 We provide details in \cref{app:exp}.

 We found this exhaustive tuning is necessary to expose the subtle interactions between DP-specific hyperparameters and training dynamics.
 For instance, the learning rate often dominates optimization, masking the influence of the other hyperparameters in less thorough hyperparameter tuning methods.